sugarlabs/musicblocks/REVIEW_GUIDELINES.md

 - No lint or Jest errors
 - Don't forget to rebase before requesting review
 - Don't create a new test file if an existing one covers that module

-## Contributor Journey
-1. Start with small fixes and suggest changes
-2. After 8-10 merged PRs, request approval rights
-3. With experience, propose performance improvements and new features — discuss with mentors first